Gifting & Entertaining

 How to Throw a Wine Tasting At Home

-Our new set, the Holiday Collection, is the perfect excuse to host a wine tasting with friends to try all the new grape varietals and develop your palate.
-Here’s our guide to throwing your own tasting, including how to taste (step by step), flight suggestions if you don't want to open all six bottles and the perfect, party-friendly pairing.
+Here’s our guide to throwing your own tasting, including how to taste (step by step), and the perfect, party-friendly pairing.

 [[metafields-gallery]]